classicsman/CLmay2020/README.md

 rawLFPLfile.txt, rawNAFCfile.txt, rawCCCOfile.txt

-which need to be open separately.
+which need to be opened separately.

 **1)** After you have the repo on your machine, run the main program, fullLibraryListFormatter.py